 Kafanchan Nursery/Primary School; Kafanchan Secondary School

-Northern Nigeria, particularly the North-East region has suffered under the terrorist violence instigated by Boko Haram, they have also attacked targets in Abuja, the capital.
+Northern Nigeria, particularly the northeast region, has suffered under the terrorist violence instigated by Boko Haram.
+They have also attacked targets in Abuja, the capital.
 These attacks have resulted in many innocent lives lost, including civilians, police and military personnel.
 Boko Haram is an acronym for the Hausa phrase “Western Education Forbidden”.
-They have bombed army barracks, police headquarters, places of worship such as mosques and churches, their suicide bombers have brought death and destruction to public places such as markets, and social gatherings.
-The worst affected areas have been; Borno State, Katsina State, and Kaduna state, all in Northern Nigeria.
+They have bombed army barracks, police headquarters, and places of worship such as mosques and churches.
+Their suicide bombers have brought death and destruction to public places such as markets, and social gatherings.
+The worst affected areas have been in Borno, Katsina, and Kaduna states, all in Northern Nigeria.

-we are AEP supporting Grzceland International School, are priviledged to be a part of working to bring peace to this troubled region.
+Africa Education Partnership is supporting Graceland International School; we are privileged to be a part of working to bring peace to this troubled region.

 Our next few days were filled with meetings.
-We were able to spend time at Christ Cathedral observe the primary school.
-We met with teachers, parents, and students and gathered information and shared ideas regarding the construction of Grace International School.
+We were able to spend time at Christ Cathedral to observe the primary school.
+We met with teachers, parents, and students, gathered information, and shared ideas regarding the construction of Graceland International School.